Tuatara-VFX/TFlow/README.md

 Here are the properties associated with the optical flow behaviors.

  1. **Columns and Rows** - The related frame count of your flipbook.
- 2. **Motion Vector Intensity Is Encoded** - Did you encoded the intensity in the Motion Vector texture ?
+ 2. **Motion Vector Intensity Is Encoded** - Did you encode the intensity in the Motion Vector texture ?
- 3. **Motion Intensity** - If the value is not encoded in the texture then use the value in contained in the texture file name (Ex: *8x8_Explosion_MotionVectors_Intensity-0371* fill **0.0371**).
+ 3. **Motion Intensity** - If the value is not encoded in the texture then use the value contained in the texture file name (Ex: *8x8_Explosion_MotionVectors_Intensity-0371* fill **0.0371**).
 You can also get the value in the clipboard by right clicking on the texture (see **Motion Intensity** section).

 ![](img/hdrp_particle_material.png)

 **2. Example Shader**

 We provide a shader example made with **Shader Graph** to illustrate the usage of the custom nodes.
 This shader can be selected in `Tuatara/HDRP/UnlitOpticalFlow`.
-For more explanations about shader creation with optical flow behaviors using **Shader Graph**, see **Shader Graph** section.
+For more detailed explanation of shader creation with optical flow behaviors using **Shader Graph**, see **Shader Graph** section.

 **3. Shader Functions**

-We provide a set of functions that you can use in handwriten shaders or in any node base shader authoring tool.
+We provide a set of functions that you can use in custom shaders or in any node base shader authoring tool.
 For more informations about those functions, see **Shader Functions** section.

 **4. VFX Graph**

 We provide a VFX Graph example.
-By using the VFX Graph without any custom shader, optical flow work out of the box with **Uv Mode** set to **Flipbook Motion Blend**.
+By using the VFX Graph without any custom shader, optical flow works out of the box with **Uv Mode** set to **Flipbook Motion Blend**.
 For more informations about those functions, see **VFX Graph** section.
 </details>